 You Can't Go Home Again: This is especially true for Neelix, whose homeworld was destroyed, and Icheb, whose parents want only to use him as a weapon.

-You Keep Using That Word: Various crewmembers describe things from the 19th and 20th century as being "Ancient", which is like saying that Roman Chariots and Nuclear Weapons are relatively close historically.
-Even more egregious considering that they are only 400 years downwind from the things they are describing.
+You Keep Using That Word: Various crewmembers describe things from the 19th and 20th century as being "Ancient", which comes off to many as saying that Roman Chariots and Nuclear Weapons are relatively close historically.
+Although it should be noted, first, that the definition of "ancient" is vague, and many people today refer to things 400 years past as ancient.
+It's also worth noting that this isn't the first Star Trek series to do this, as it started as far back as TNG.

 Tuvok previously played a thief who was on the receiving end of a neck pinch from Picard.
 He was also a human bridge officer on the Enterprise-B in Star Trek: Generations.